KevinAst/feature-u/docs/concepts.md

 ## Feature Enablement

-Features can be can be dynamically disabled by setting the `Feature.enabled` boolean property _(part of the
+Features can be dynamically disabled by setting the `Feature.enabled` boolean property _(part of the
 {{book.guide.detail_builtInAspects}})_: